-Accessing registers in an unclocked or powered-down peripheral, via C-SPY, might give unexpected results.
+Accessing registers in an unclocked or powered-down peripheral unit, in C-SPY, might give unexpected results.

-Accessing registers in an unclocked or powered-down peripheral during debugging might cause unexpected behavior.
+Accessing registers in an unclocked or powered-down peripheral unit during debugging might cause unexpected behavior.
 Incorrect data can be read, writes might have unexpected results or no effect.
-In some cases writes or reads might cause the CPU to reset or the debug connection might be lost.
+In some cases, writes or reads might cause the CPU to reset or the debug connection might be lost.

 The exact behavior in such cases depends on the device implementation.

-Just displaying the peripheral memory address range in the Memory window or displaying the peripheral registers in the Register window can be enough to cause these effects.
+Just displaying the peripheral memory address range in the Memory window or displaying the peripheral registers in the Registers window can be enough to cause these effects.

-If accessing registers in an unclocked, powered-down or otherwise disabled peripheral leads to crashes or to a change in program behavior, steps should be taken to avoid this.
+If accessing registers in an unclocked, powered-down or otherwise disabled peripheral unit leads to crashes or to a change in program behavior, you must take steps to avoid this.
 Consider these alternatives:

-For information on C-SPY macros, choose Help > C-SPY Debugging guide.
+For information on C-SPY macros and Register User Groups, choose Help > C-SPY Debugging guide.

 All product names are trademarks or registered trademarks of their respective owners.